 - Whooping cough is very contagious and can be dangerous to newborns and the elderly.

 - Coughing and sneezing spreads the infection to others nearby.
 Whooping cough can spread to any younger brothers & sisters at home, and anyone else in contact in the community.

 - Whooping cough starts like a cold and progresses to bouts of coughing that can last for many weeks.
 Older children may just have a cough that is persistent and is worse at night.

 - If left untreated, it can spread to other contacts for up to three (3) weeks after the start of the infected person’s cough.

 - The infection can occur in fully vaccinated children.

-- In the spirit of our school community and in the knowledge that both vaccinated and non- vaccinated children have been diagnosed with Whooping Cough, we urge that if your child develops a cough, please seek medical advice and keep your child at home until a diagnosis of whooping cough has been ruled out or your child is well.
+- In the spirit of our school community and in the knowledge that both the vaccinated and non-vaccinated can be diagnosed with Whooping Cough, we urge that if your child develops a cough, please seek medical advice and keep your child at home until a diagnosis of whooping cough has been ruled out or your child is well.

 Do not attend work, school or a childcare facility if you or any household members: